MicrosoftDocs/mixed-reality/mixed-reality-docs/unity-spatial-audio-ch3.md

 ![Video player properties](images/spatial-audio/video-player-properties.png)

-## Route audio from the video to the quadrangle, and spatialize the audio
+## Spatialize the audio from the video
 In the **Inspector** pane for the **Quad**, create an **Audio Source** to which you'll route the audio from the video:
 * Click **Add Component** at the bottom of the pane
 * Add an **Audio Source**